-Timely Warning and Emergency Notification Follow-up Information
+Timely Warning and Emergency Notification Follow-up Information communication systems.

-Follow-up information and updates will be sent after the initial campus wide emergency notification.
-Follow-up information will be distributed using some or all of the identified communication systems.
 Follow-up information can be sent by the following individuals or offices: University Marketing and Communication, University Emergency Manager, Chief of Public Safety, Vice President for Student Affairs, and AVP/Dean of Students, or their respective designees.
-These offices or individuals will determine the content and notification method for follow-up information to be disseminated and will be decided on a case by case basis.
+These offices or individuals will determine the content and notification method for follow-up information to be disseminated and will be decided on a case-by-case basis.